bhecquet/seleniumRobot/doc/chap7_Howto.md

 Test MUST be started from Neoload itself, either through a java test script action or a command line action.
 Launching options are the same as for any other test launching.
 See chap4_Run_tests for details. .

+### 17 Add extension to the browser ###

+It's possible to add extension to browser provided you have downloaded it and it's located locally, or remotely through http/s server.
+Example: `-Dextension0.path=http://localhost:8000/myExt.crx -Dextension0.options="key=value"`

+Options are only supported for Firefox.

+To download extension file, you can:
+- on chrome, use the "Get CRX" extension
+- on firefox, go to addons.mozilla.org, search your extension and right click on "add to firefox" button.
+It will give you the extension path